Workshops for school foodservice professionals

 - Practice safe handling and creative preparation techniques to optimize quality, appeal, and nutritional benefits.

-- Identify action steps and set goals for taking action to increase student consumption of fruits and vegetables.
+- Identify action steps and set goals to increase student consumption of fruits and vegetables.

 - Better understand the health implications of consuming a high-sodium diet.